PortableNavi/better_inverse_teleporter/README.md

 # BetterInverseTeleporter (BIT)
 A small mod for Lethal Company allowing the player bring items trough the inverse teleporter.
-The times of porting into locked rooms wihout a key are over...
+The times of porting into locked rooms wihout a key are now over...

 ## Installation